by Kathy Clarkson, Anton Mei Brandt, and Tim Eldred

 [KC]: We presume that Garmillas knows all about Gatlantis because in the original works, Leader Dessler was there.
 But he isn’t there now and it is very unusual that the Garmillans still have so little intel even after they were at war with Gatlantis since before the start of 2199.

-[AMB]: And if we go by what’s said in Episode 01, their “war with Gatlantis” prior to 2202 seems to have been fought against a single dispatched expedition unit, with Domel’s forces keeping it at bay.
-If one unit is capable of fighting a prolonged war, what about the rest of their forces?
+[AMB]: We don’t actually know if their war with Gatlantis began before 2199.
+If we go by what’s said in Episode 01 however, their “war with Gatlantis” prior to 2202 seems to have been fought against a single dispatched expedition unit, with Domel’s forces keeping it at bay.
+If one small unit of lower caste is capable of fighting a prolonged war, what about their main force?
 We’ve only seen a glimpse from (again) Episode 01, as well as earlier this episode and they were a force to be reckoned with!

 Speaking of which, the “mystery of Gatlantis” aspect of 2202 is one of the most interesting additions to me.
 It fills a Lovecraftian horror urge which I don’t get from most anime & sci-fi works.
 Even in Farewell, the narrator told us most of what we needed to know the moment the White Comet appeared, and in Yamato 2 they were even more neutered in the “cosmic horror” department.
 It’s a slow and gradually building mystery which the audience is invited to solve.